Love That Grows in Knowledge and Discernment

 Christian love must grow in knowledge and discernment so that believers live pure, fruitful lives through Christ.

-11 being filled with the fruits of righteousness, which are through Jesus Christ, to the glory and praise of God.
+11 filled with the fruit of righteousness that comes through Jesus Christ, to the glory and praise of God.

 Christian love must grow in knowledge and discernment so that believers live pure, fruitful lives through Christ.